neoul/libydb/README.md

   - The string is freed upon the reference count to be zero.
 - YDB node implemented by AVL tree
   - AVL tree (Search/Insert/Delete) performance is O(log n).
-  - Each branch node of YDB is constructed by this AVL tree.
+  - Each branch node (list or mapping node) of YDB is constructed by this AVL tree.
   - For simple calculation, let’s assume each branch node has the same number of child nodes.
   - In this case, YDB performance is in O (log n).
     - `y = L * log (m) = log ( m ** L)`